 - Project Protocol Summary

-- Download Request for HIPAA Alteration Waiver of Individual Authorization
+- Request for HIPAA Alteration or Waiver of Authorization

 Please attach all recruitment materials, surveys, questionnaires, data collection sheets, consent and human subjects research training certification documents with your submission.

 Please choose one of the following consent form templates:

 - Online Consent Template

 Note: Additional consent templates for use in greater than minimal risk projects and consent/assent of parent and child will be available soon.
 Please contact the IRB office if you require this type of consent template at this time.

 IRB Guidance Documents